ashtonmeuser/godot-wasm/README.md

 > **Warning**
 > This project is still in its infancy.
 Interfaces are liable to change with each release until v1.0.

-A Godot addon allowing for loading and interacting with [WebAssembly (Wasm)](https://webassembly.org) modules from GDScript via the [Wasmer](https://wasmer.io) as the WebAssembly runtime.
+A Godot extension allowing for loading and interacting with [WebAssembly (Wasm)](https://webassembly.org) modules from GDScript via the [Wasmer](https://wasmer.io) WebAssembly runtime.

 ## Documentation